|Best VPNs for Canada|

 Other VPNs that I do not recommend:

-- HideMyAss (UK VPN provider with a history of providing data to government agencies)
+- HideMyAss VPN (UK VPN provider with a history of providing user data to third parties)

 - HolaVPN (An Israeli free VPN service that was caught stealing user bandwidth and reselling it through the parent company)